- Search The Registry

-During this time, he met Camille Billops, who was the stepsister of a member of the Los Angeles cast.
-After a stint as a Fulbright lecturer in Egypt, became adept in the history of Black theater, not only rediscovering overlooked works but also unearthing the Black origins of elements that had been appropriated by white playwrights and entertainers, including those who found fame by performing in blackface.
-“The names of the Big Four white minstrel men — Christy, Rice, Emmett, Bryant — were widely known and written about,” he wrote in the introduction to “Lost Plays of the Harlem Renaissance, 1920-1940” (1996), “but who knows the slave musicians, street performers, church singers and riverboat roustabouts whose songs and jokes and dances were stolen by the white minstrel men?”
+During this time, he met Camille Billops, the stepsister of a member of the Los Angeles cast.
+After a stint as a Fulbright lecturer in Egypt, they became adept in the history of Black theater, not only rediscovering overlooked works but also unearthing the Black origins of elements that had been appropriated by white playwrights and entertainers, including those who found fame by performing in blackface.
+“The names of the Big Four white minstrel men — Christy, Rice, Emmett, Bryant — were widely known and written about,” he wrote in the introduction to “Lost Plays of the Harlem Renaissance, 1920-1940” (1996), “but who knows the slave musicians, street performers, church singers, and riverboat roustabouts whose songs and jokes and dances were stolen by the white minstrel men?”

-Hatch wrote a number of plays in addition to his books, and he and Billops collaborated on several films.
-Most notable among those was “Finding Christa” (1991), a documentary about Ms. Billops’s decision to give up a daughter she had had before she met Professor Hatch, and her reunion with that daughter 20 years later.
+Hatch wrote several plays in addition to his books, and he and Billops collaborated on several films.
+Most notable among those was “Finding Christa” (1991), a documentary about Ms. Billops’s decision to give up a daughter she had had before she met Professor Hatch and her reunion with that daughter 20 years later.
 The film won the grand jury prize for documentaries at the Sundance Film Festival.
 Hatch took emeritus status at City College in 1996 and taught English and theater there for three decades.
 He was the author or co-author of more than a dozen books, including “The Roots of African American Drama: An Anthology of Early Plays, 1858-1938” (1990), which he edited with Leo Hamalian, and “Sorrow Is the Only Faithful One: The Life of Owen Dodson” (1993), about the black poet and playwright.

-James V. Hatch, a historian of the Black theater who created a vast archive of interviews with Black actors, singers, writers, and artists, died on Feb.
-14, 2020, in Manhattan.
+James V. Hatch, a historian of Black theater who created a vast archive of interviews with Black actors, singers, writers, and artists, died in Manhattan on Feb.
+14, 2020.
 He was 91.
 His son, Dion Hatch, said the cause was Alzheimer’s disease.
 In addition to his son, who is from his first marriage, he is survived by a daughter, Susan Blankenship, also from that marriage, and a grandson.